 The first step in the process leading to the student's candidacy exam is the formation of the candidacy examination committee.

 - This committee consists of at least four faculty members: the student’s advisor (who must have graduate faculty P-status in ECE) and at least three other faculty members chosen by the student and advisor together, subject to the approval of the Graduate Studies committee.

-- One of the members of the exam committee should be an ECE faculty member from the student’s secondary area.
+- One of the members of the exam committee must be an ECE faculty member from the student’s secondary research area.

 - There must be at least three faculty members (including the advisor) with graduate faculty P-status in ECE.
 The fourth member can have graduate faculty P-status or M-status.

-- To add external members without graduate faculty P-status in ECE in addition to the four regular members described above, requires permission from the Graduate Studies Chair.
+- To add external members without graduate faculty P-status in addition to the four regular members described above, requires permission from the Graduate Studies Chair.

 Exam Schedule and Timeline

 The candidacy exam is usually taken in the third year in the PhD program after all coursework is completed.
 The timeline of the exam is as follows:

 - After the candidacy examination committee has been formed, the student submits the ECE form, Request for Approval of Candidacy Examination Committee, to the ECE graduate program office for Graduate Studies Chair approval.